Inverse Scaling in Test-Time Compute: Introduction

 \looseness-1 Understanding inverse scaling trends is important for alignment research, as they reveal failure modes in test-time compute scaling that the current training regimes may incentivize.
 We investigate these failure modes through designing evaluations where the performance of frontier LRMs deteriorates as their reasoning budget increases.
 Specifically, we construct three categories of tasks that exhibit different failure modes: \begin{inparaenum} \item \textbf{\misleadingtask} test whether LRMs can resist being drawn to superficially related but irrelevant content; \item \textbf{\regressiontask} test whether LRMs can identify genuine relationships without amplifying spurious correlations; and \item \textbf{\csptask} require deductive reasoning across interconnected clues, where each constraint eliminates possibilities. \end{inparaenum} Additionally, we evaluate the models on the \textbf{model-written evaluations (MWE) tasks}~\citep{perez-etal-2023-discovering}, which assess alignment-relevant behaviors such as self-preservation inclination.

 \looseness-1 Our experiments show that extending LRMs' reasoning processes may \textit{amplify flawed heuristics}, with different models exhibiting distinct failure modes.
-In \misleadingtasklower (\cref{sec:results_red_herring}), Claude models become increasingly distracted by irrelevant information as they reason longer, while OpenAI o-series models resist distractors but show pronounced overfitting to problem framings.
+In \misleadingtasklower (\cref{sec:results_red_herring}), Claude models become increasingly distracted by irrelevant information as they reason longer, while OpenAI o-series models resist distractors but show tendency to apply memorized solution patterns when recognizing familiar problem framings rather than genuinely reasoning through the actual question.
 In \regressiontasklower (\cref{sec:results_correlation_overfitting}), extended reasoning causes models to shift from reasonable priors to plausible but incorrect features, though providing few-shot examples largely corrects this behavior.
 In \csptasklower (\cref{sec:results_constraint_tracking}), all models show performance degradation with extended reasoning, suggesting difficulties in maintaining focus during complex deductive tasks.
 These results suggest that extended reasoning can amplify flawed problem-solving strategies rather than refining them.
 Beyond capability degradation, extended reasoning also introduces safety risks (\cref{sec:results_alignment}).
 Our evaluations on the human-generated subsets of MWE~\citep{perez-etal-2023-discovering} suggest that scaling up test-time compute may amplify model-specific concerning behaviors, with Claude Sonnet 4 showing increased expressions of self-preservation in longer reasoning traces.
 These findings suggest that models may exhibit stronger expressions of potentially concerning traits when given more time to reason, with different models showing distinct patterns of concerning behavior.

 While test-time compute scaling remains a promising paradigm for improving general model capabilities, our findings reveal a critical gap between short and extended reasoning alignment.
 This suggests that scaling test-time compute naively may amplify flaws in how LRMs approach problems.